 The Historian keeps a history of the chapter, its members and its activities.
 He edits all chapter publications and acts as a reporter to The Plume of Tau Epsilon Phi.
-He issues publicity to nearby papers concerning the activities of the various members of the chapter.
+He issues publicity to the chapter website or to the various social media platforms concerning the activities of the members of the chapter.
 In those chapters which have libraries, he acts as librarian.
-He keeps a complete catalogue of the library and sees that the books are replaced properly and that proper care and treatment are given to the books and magazines of the library.
+He keeps a complete catalogue of the library and sees that the books are replaced properly and that proper care and treatment are given to all the media within the library.